drink36/deepfake_project/README.md

 ## 🙏 Acknowledgements

-We would like to thank [mention any individuals, institutions, or projects that provided significant help or resources].
+We would like to thank [VideoMAEv2](https://github.com/OpenGVLab/VideoMAEv2) and [AV-Deepfake1M](https://github.com/ControlNet/AV-Deepfake1M/tree/master).